 After your meeting, it’s helpful to revisit your goals alone and think about what you heard when you went to your consultation.
 Look at the facts, but also trust your gut.
 When you know who you want to hire, reach out soon to ensure action on the timeline originally discussed.

 What information do you receive at the initial consultation?

 Once you provide me with the background, I will explain how family law issues work in your specific county.

 If this is a divorce case, I will explain the procedure for filing for divorce (or answering a divorce that your spouse may have filed).
 We will discuss the legal significance of what is included in the divorce complaint and how the court grants a divorce.
 Since divorces vary from the simple to the complex, I will explain the procedure I would anticipate in your specific case, and the “best-case” and “worst-case” scenarios that I would predict, based on the information you provide.

 For a child support or spousal support case, we can discuss the income and earning capacity of both parties and I can estimate a support award, based on the child support guidelines.
 We will also discuss how these figures are calculated and what you can do to make sure your award is fair.

 For custody cases, we will discuss current issues with your child or children and how you would like the case resolved.
 I will explain how procedure works in your county and what steps you can take to protect yourself.
 Sometimes, people are unaware of the many different options available to resolve custody issues so we can tailor a plan for your situation.

-You may receive a reference packet of information I have designed that explains the law and your rights, including forms, helpful hints, worksheets and brochures for other useful services.
+You may receive a reference packet of information I have designed that explains the law and your rights, including forms, helpful tips, worksheets and brochures for other useful services.

-What should you bring to the initial consultation?
+What should you bring to the initial family law consultation?